What Are Wisdom Teeth -- and Why Do They Cause Problems?

 What Happens During the Procedure

-Step 1 — Pre-Surgical Planning
+Step 1 -- Pre-Surgical Planning

 Your initial visit includes a panoramic X-ray or CBCT scan, a thorough exam, and a discussion of your sedation preferences.
 If all four wisdom teeth need removal, we typically extract them in a single appointment to minimize recovery periods.

-Step 2 — Anesthesia and Sedation
+Step 2 -- Anesthesia and Sedation

 Comfort is non-negotiable.
 Every wisdom tooth extraction begins with local anesthesia to fully numb the surgical area.
 Beyond that, we offer three sedation options based on your anxiety level and medical history:

-- Nitrous oxide (laughing gas) — mild relaxation; you remain fully awake and can drive yourself home
+- Nitrous oxide (laughing gas) -- mild relaxation; you remain fully awake and can drive yourself home

-- DentalVibe vibration anesthesia — gentle micro-vibrations block needle discomfort at the injection site, making numbing virtually painless; no driving restrictions
+- DentalVibe vibration anesthesia -- gentle micro-vibrations block needle discomfort at the injection site, making numbing virtually painless; no driving restrictions

-- Premium local anesthesia — advanced injection techniques for patients who prefer to avoid systemic sedation but want maximum comfort
+- Premium local anesthesia -- advanced injection techniques for patients who prefer to avoid systemic sedation but want maximum comfort

-Step 3 — Extraction
+Step 3 -- Extraction

-Step 4 — Closure and Recovery
+Step 4 -- PRF and Closure

 Recovery Timeline: Day by Day